zniesen/DSC-4900/README.md

 - Fields: review_id, business_id, review_content.
 - Function: insert_review() associates reviews with their corresponding business and prevents inserting orphaned reviews.

 ## Scraping data from Yelp
-Yelp Web scraping process is recursive.
+The Yelp Web scraping process is recursive.
 ALlowing users to only input one URL, and then it flows from there.
-Unfortunately due to c are the steps involved in my Yelp-Scraping Protocol
+Unfortunately due to Yelp cracking down on web scraping.
+The cureent code is not functional on it's own.

 ## Data Analysis, Recommendations, User Interface
 ### Dataset Information